Certification and Classification of Linear Quantum Error Mitigation Methods: Characterisation of Noise

 where \(\oC{N}{}{1}{}{}{}\) and \(\oC{N}{}{3}{}{}{}\) are the CPTP channels:

 so we can perform all the analyses that we need to.
 The proxy bias is given by (see \eqR{ungainlyExpression} of \secR{proxyBias}):

 Clearly the bound is not tight in this case since the noise level tends to infinity as \(\nGate\rightarrow \infty\).
-The noise level (\(\eExpect\)) is the leading order component of the proxy bias (see \secR{NL}), for rotational errors:
+The noise level (\(\eExpect\)) is the leading order component of the proxy bias in the small noise regime (see \secR{NL}), for rotational errors:

 where:

 If we have uniform rotational errors affecting \(\nGate\) gates in our circuit then the channel associated to the circuit can be represented by (see \eqR{generalUniformErrors} of \secR{fullCircuit}):